dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    INIT_INCREMENT
      Control the increment or stride to use when stepping between forecast initializations.
 Units are seconds.
-See reference :ref:`Looping_by_Initialization_Time` for more information.
+See :ref:`Looping_by_Initialization_Time` for more information.
 Units are assumed to be seconds unless specified with Y, m, d, H, M, or S.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    INIT_SEQ
      Specify a list of initialization hours that are used to build a sequence of forecast lead times to include in the analysis.
 Used only when looping by valid time (LOOP_BY = VALID).
-Comma separated list format, e.g.:0, 6, 12 See reference :ref:`looping_over_forecast_leads` for more information.
+Comma separated list format, e.g.:0, 6, 12 See :ref:`looping_over_forecast_leads` for more information.

      | *Used by:*  EnsembleStat, GridStat, Mode, MTD, PB2NC, PcpCombine, PointStat, RegridDataPlane, SeriesByLead
      | *Family:*  [config]
      | *Default:*  Varies

    INIT_TIME_FMT
      Specify a formatting string to use for INIT_BEG and INIT_END.
-See reference :ref:`Looping_by_Initialization_Time` for more information.
+See :ref:`Looping_by_Initialization_Time` for more information.

      | *Used by:*  All
      | *Family:*